Become a UCCE Master Food Preserver Volunteer

 UCCE Master Food Preserver trainees in Sacramento County participate in a thorough 9-session program of instruction in home food preservation.
 The classes cover the following topics:

 - Canning with boiling water, steam, and pressure

 - Freezing foods

-The program is rigorous: between February and May trainees meet several times a month on Saturdays for six hours each class.
+The program is rigorous: between January and May trainees meet several times a month on Saturdays for 7 hours (9 AM - 4 PM) each class.
 Instructors use lectures and hands-on labs to teach the food preservation techniques during classes, with additional study time and home projects required.
 Regular written tests and a final examination prepare the trainees to begin their first year educating our community.

 Enter your contact information on our Master Food Preserver Training Interest Form and we will contact you with details about our next training.